 Below are measures I sponsored in the 2020 legislative session, which began January 8, adjourned March 14 due to COVID-19, resumed May 26, and concluded on June 15.
 To see details on any of these, you can visit the Colorado General Assembly web site at http://leg.colorado.gov/bills.

 To see all bills I have sponsored in prior years, plus some other significant bills I have supported, visit my legislation page here.
+Also, you can read a PDF version of my 2019 legislative newsletter here and a PDF newsletter for 2017-2018 here.

 Tax Fairness Act – (HB20-1420) – The U.S. Congress recently has made changes to federal tax law that disproportionately benefit a very small fraction of taxpayers – the most affluent individuals and corporations.
 These federal law changes impact Colorado’s tax filings too, even though Colorado voters never approved them and the Colorado legislature never debated them.
 Due to COVID-19, the Colorado legislature had to cut over $3 billion from K-12 education, higher education, health care, transportation, small business support and more to meet our constitutional obligation to balance our state budget.
 To keep these budget cuts from going even deeper, I co-sponsored this bill to stop the impact of these federal tax loopholes on Colorado and instead increase our commitment to funding K-12 education and supporting working families via the Earned Income Tax Credit.
 STATUS: signed into law.